leapdao/meta/playbook/bounties.md

 ### Gain for the Role

-How the completion of this bounty helps to pursue the Role's purpose
+How the completion of this bounty helps to pursue the Role's purpose.

 ### Size